Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Introduction

 \section{Introduction}

-Analysis of networks has become increasingly popular with wide-ranging applications at the intersection of applied mathematics, statistics, computer science and machine learning.
-Exciting theoretical and algorithmic developments have been motivated by the ever-increasing availability of network data in diverse fields such as social sciences, web recommender systems, protein networks, genomics and neuroscience, to name a few.
-There is a rich literature on probabilistic modeling of network data, from the classical Erd\"{o}s and R\'{e}nyi graphs \cite{erdos1961evolution}, exponential random graph models \cite{holland1981exponential}, Markov graphs \cite{frank1986markov} to a recent emphasis on stochastic block models \cite{holland1983stochastic,nowicki2001estimation}, latent space models \cite{hoff2002latent} and mixed membership stochastic block models \cite{airoldi2009mixed}; \cite{goldenberg2010survey} contains a detailed review on the development and analysis of statistical network models.
-In particular, the stochastic block model (or SBM), originally proposed in the social sciences \cite{holland1983stochastic}, has since attained centerstage in computer science, statistics and machine learning as one of the more popular approaches that induce community structures in networks.
-As a generalization of the \er\ random graph model, SBM allows the probabilities of occurrences of the edges between different pairs of nodes to be distinct, depending on the block membership of the two nodes in the pair.
-SBMs are extended to allow variable degree distribution \cite{karrer2011stochastic}, dynamically evolving networks \cite{fu2009dynamic,matias2015statistical} and also to allow variable membership of the nodes \cite{airoldi2009mixed}.
+Exciting theoretical and algorithmic developments for analysis of networks have been motivated by the ever-increasing availability of relational data in diverse fields such as social sciences, web recommender systems, protein networks, genomics and neuroscience.
+There is a rich literature on probabilistic modeling of network data that stemmed from the classical \er\ random graphs introduced in \cite{erdos1961evolution} and the contemporary article \cite{Gilbert}.
+The exponential family approach to random graph modeling has its roots in \cite{holland1981exponential}, and has evolved through Markov graphs for modeling dependencies between dyads, \citep{frank1986markov}, leading to the general exponential family form (ERGMs), see \cite{Robins2007} for instance.
+A detailed review on the development and analysis of statistical network models is offered in \cite{goldenberg2010survey}, which points to a recent emphasis on stochastic blockmodels (SBMs).
+As a generalization of the \er\ model, the SBM allows the probabilities of occurrences of the edges between different pairs of nodes to be distinct, depending on the block membership of the two nodes in the pair.
+Originally proposed in the social sciences by \cite{fienberg1981categorical} for directed and undirected graphs, the SBM has since been extended to latent blocks in the undirected case in \cite{holland1983stochastic} (see also \cite{nowicki2001estimation}).
+Other extensions include latent space models \citep{hoff2002latent}, variable degree distribution models \citep{karrer2011stochastic}, SBMs for dynamically evolving networks \citep{fu2009dynamic,matias2015statistical}, and also SBMs that allow variable membership of the nodes \citep{airoldi2008mixed}.
+The SBM has taken center stage in computer science, statistics and machine learning as one of the more popular approaches that model and capture community structures in networks.